WEInstitute Fellows

 Dr. Eric Wiebelhaus-Brahm, Ph.D.

-- Eric Wiebelhaus-Brahm is currently Director of Internships and Professional Development in International Affairs and Lecturer in Political Science and International Affairs at Florida State University.
-His research focuses on the evaluation of transitional justice tools, post-conflict reconstruction issues, and labor and welfare issues in emerging economies.
+- Eric Wiebelhaus-Brahm is an Assistant Professor of Political Science at the University of Arkansas, Little Rock.
+He previously served as Director of Internships and Professional Development in International Affairs and Lecturer in Political Science and International Affairs at Florida State University.
+His research focuses on International Relations, Conflict Studies, the evaluation of transitional justice tools, post-conflict reconstruction issues, and labor and welfare issues in emerging economies.
 His most recent book, Truth Commissions and Transitional Societies was published by Routledge (2010).
 Eric is also the author of several book chapters and his articles have appeared in journals such as the International Journal of Transitional Justice, Journal of Human Rights, and International Studies Perspectives.
+Currently, he is doing research on post-2011 attempts by Arab governments to address human rights violations and the Syrian diaspora’s efforts to craft a transitional justice strategy for the country.
 He served as a volunteer with the Liberian Truth and Reconciliation Commission’s Diaspora Project between 2007 and 2009.
-Previously, he has held positions at DePaul University’s International Human Rights Law Institute, AON Hewitt, and UNLV.
+Eric has also held positions at DePaul University’s International Human Rights Law Institute, AON Hewitt, and UNLV.
 Eric earned his Ph.D. in political science from the University of Colorado at Boulder.